 Asset management plans form the cornerstone of an effective asset management system.
 The recently released ISO 55000 series of standards for asset management clearly defines the importance of asset management plans: they provide the roadmap for achieving value from physical assets by optimizing cost, risk and performance across the asset lifecycle.
 Asset management plans (AMPs) define the implementation activities necessary to realize an organization’s asset management objectives which translate the strategic intent of the company.
 The relationship and interdependencies of asset management policy, strategy, objectives, and planning to achieve those objectives clearly demonstrates how important organizational alignment is to the creation of AMPs.

-Compliance versus Performance
+Compliance versus Certification

 Asset Definition and Selection

 Defining assets that can then be filtered through a selection process may not be as straightforward as it seems.
 From an expanded view of asset management, there are different levels at which an asset can be managed.
 At a foundational level assets are viewed individually.
 This is the simplest and most easily understood approach.
 Assets can also be defined and viewed in terms of systems.
 Examples of asset systems can include networks, production lines or facilities systems (HVAC, waste water, compressed air).
 And finally a third expanded view can define asset portfolios.
 Examples include classes of oil rigs, business units, real estate, and municipal infrastructure.

 Based upon how you define assets, they can then be selected for plan development.
 A defined selection process is the most critical of all concepts in asset management.
 Assets should be selected based upon their criticality and their defined risk to the value stream.
 A Risk Based Asset Management (RBAM®) approach should be utilized that includes a defined process for classifying, analyzing, controlling and measuring the effectiveness of the operating and equipment maintenance strategies.